Trained outside Europe

 Applicants who meet a minimum threshold but who do not meet the above requirements can address any short fall either by providing additional evidence of pre-requisite programmes undertaken or through completion of post registration practice.

-The minimum thresholds which must be met for any consideration to be made are 1000 hours of theory and 500 hours of clinical practice from their original training.
-Therefore applications that do not achieve this level will be rejected.
+The minimum thresholds which must be met for any consideration to be made are 1000 hours of theory and 1267 hours of clinical practice from their original training.
+Applications that do not achieve this level will be rejected

 All applicants will be required to undertake 20 days Protected Learning Time (PLT) and a programme of supervised practice (ONP) for a minimum of three months.